JEP was a French manufacturer that made trains in O/O27, S, OO and HO gauge. They

 of freight or passenger wagons whose design dated back 20 to 30 years earlier, so there was no comparable rolling stock to run with this beautiful engine.

 Only 2 to 3 thousand 141P's were built making this a very rare and valuable locomotive today.
 It was always sold separately and never incorporated into a set.

 In the 1950's business slowed again.
 As train sales fell JEP tried to market an S gauge system which failed, and a new line of

 automobiles in 1/43 scale made of plastic and zamac, that could not compete in a market dominated by other brands.

 The work force was reduced to around 500 employees.
 To keep sales going and compete with the

 other manufacturers, in 1955 JEP began making plastic toys and trains.
 Between 1956 and 59, the catalog of items increased by 30%.
 Around

 this time, JEP began to outsource some of its train manufacturing to Rateau.
 In 1959, as a subcontractor, Rateau manufactured three sheet

 metal passenger coaches.
 This included two CIWL Pullman cars and a postal van.
 Sales of JEP trains continued to decline however due to increased

-competition, primarily from Joef and Hornby.
-As a result, JEP ceased production of model trains and toys in 1965.
+competition, primarily from Jouef and Hornby.
+'O' gauge train production ended in 1963.
+JEP ceased production of HO model trains and toys in 1965.
 Manufacturing was shifted